SeaBoiii/seaboiii.github.io/novel/when-the-song-began/Chapter5.md

 ---
+layout: chapter
+novel: when-the-song-began
+order: 5
-title: Chapter 5 - A Kind of Closeness
+Title: Chapter 5 - A Kind of Closeness
-layout: default
 ---
 **Chapter 5: A Kind of Closeness**